January 5 - 9

 • Students begin the class with independent reading.

-Homework: If students are caught up with the completion of their 1st Drafts, they have no additional homework over the weekend.
+Homework: Students who are caught up on their work do not have homework over the weekend.

 All 7th Grade ELA Classes